jackhwl/Javascript/PWA/Readme.md

       - PWA Criteria Approved
       - Full offline experience
       - PWA Criteria: Defined by the browser.
 If passed, there are hints, banners, dialogs or bars explaining to the user that the current web app is installable and inviting them to install it.
+  - Lab
+    - The Web App Manifest: It's a JSON file that defines all the meta data that will help the browser and the OS to install the app and have integration into the operating system.